 The CIEE Brazil: Liberal Arts in Rio de Janeiro program is a supported direct enrollment program offered during the fall, spring, and academic year to students.
 You are required to take at least 2 semesters of Portuguese or have a minimum of 4 semesters of Spanish without Portuguese prior to departure.
 Engineering courses are available for SEAS students.
 Students live with host families to increase the immersion experience.

-Prior to the start of the academic semester, you will complete an intensive language program lasting approximately four weeks of which you will receive six credits upon successful completion of the course.
-During the semester, you take four additional courses which include: intensive Portuguese language, Portuguese as a second language as well as two additional direct enrollment courses at the Pontificia Universiddade Catolica de Rio de Janeiro (PUC - Rio).
+During the semester, you take courses which include: intensive Portuguese language, Portuguese as a second language as well as 2-3 additional direct enrollment courses at the Pontificia Universiddade Catolica de Rio de Janeiro (PUC - Rio).
 If you are a Columbia College or School of General Studies student, you complete all coursework in Portuguese.
 If you are a Columbia Engineering student, please contact with the study abroad adviser listed on this page for additional information.

 Founded in 1941, PUC - Rio is a private, nonprofit Catholic university and one of the largest and most prestigious Brazilian universities.
 With 12,000 undergraduate and 2,500 graduate students, PUC-Rio is acclaimed for law, engineering, computer science, psychology, economics, business, and international relations programs.
 The university is also known for its diverse student body.
 PUC-Rio campus – formerly a coffee farm – is in the south zone at the edge of the Tijuca Forest.